uber/kraken/docs/lazy-pull-streaming-production-plan.md

    Fixed in A11 (§5.2 above) with a dedicated `rangePollBackOff` (~20s `MaxElapsedTime`) sized under containerd's tighter default, with a note that deployments raising `request_timeout_sec` can raise this to match.
+6. **`Scheduler.Stat`/`TorrentArchive.GetTorrent` are not side-effect-free on
+   a miss — do not reuse them as a cheap capability probe.** Confirmed while implementing B5: `TorrentArchive.loadMetaInfo` triggers a background, unhooked `blobRefresher.Refresh` whenever both the local cache and the cold-sidecar lookup (`coldMetaInfo`) fail.
+A caller that calls `Stat` (or `GetTorrent`) purely to answer "does this exist / can it stream cold" and then falls back to its own `Refresh(..., hooks...)` on failure races that unhooked refresh against its own hooked one on the *same* dedup id (`d.Hex()`) — whichever wins the dedup race determines whether any post-download hooks (e.g. origin's `localReplicationHook`) actually run.
+   This is exactly the trap `downloadBlob`'s cold-streamable gate had to
+   avoid: it uses a new, dedicated, side-effect-free `TorrentArchive.CanStreamCold(namespace, d) bool` (wraps `coldMetaInfo` only, no `loadMetaInfo` fallback) instead of `Stat`.
+Any future B5-adjacent code that needs a "can this stream cold" check should use `CanStreamCold`, not `Stat`/`GetTorrent`. (`pieceRangeScope`'s use of `Stat` in §7.2 B5 is fine as-is — it only runs after `ReadableRange` has already confirmed the torrent resolves successfully, i.e. past the point where the side effect could fire.)
+7. **`ReadableRange`'s piece-index math needs an explicit bounds check.**
+   `Torrent.pieceRange(offset, length)` computes `hi` from `(offset+length-1)
+   / pieceLength + 1` with no ceiling against `NumPieces()`.
+A range request extending past the blob's actual length — client bug, or simply a request that arrives before the length-vs-`info.Length()` check runs — makes `ReadableRange`'s loop index `t.pieces[pi]` out of bounds and panic.
+Fixed by bounds-checking `hi <= len(t.pieces)` inside `ReadableRange` itself (defense in depth, not just at the HTTP boundary) and by keeping an explicit `offset+length > info.Length()` ⇒ 416 check in the range handler ahead of the `ReadableRange` call. §7.2 B5's declarations don't currently name this as a requirement — they should, since it's a crash, not a validation nicety.
+8. **Size-limit enforcement doesn't cover the scheduler-coordinated fetch path.** `blobrefresh.Refresher.Refresh` enforces `config.SizeLimit` via a `client.Stat` before starting a whole-blob download. `TriggerBackground` + `sched.DownloadReader` (both `downloadBlob`'s cold-streamable branch and the B5 range handler) has no equivalent check — pieces stream through regardless of total blob size.
+This is arguably fine on its own terms (partial torrents fetch and discard piece-by-piece, never materializing the whole blob in memory, which is exactly what `SizeLimit` was guarding against for the old whole-blob-into-memory path) but it is a real, undocumented behavioral divergence between the two download paths for the same digest.
+Needs an explicit decision — either declare `SizeLimit` inapplicable to the streaming path (and say why, as above) or add an equivalent check — rather than leaving it as an implicit gap.
+9. **B6's `fetch_concurrency` is one global knob shared by blocking reads and opportunistic prefetch.** `Torrent.fetchSem` bounds both a direct `GetPieceReader` fetch a caller is actually blocked on and `prefetchAhead`'s speculative background fetches through the same semaphore.
+If origin egress ever needs tighter control specifically over speculative prefetch (vs. fetches a request is actively waiting on), that needs a second, smaller-by-default knob — not a bug, but a natural follow-up B6 doesn't distinguish today.